alaksatti/BrokeAsF/README.md

 ## Covid-19 Impacts

 Because BrokeAsF relies heavily on events for locations and because events have largely been cancelled due to the Covid-19 pandemic.
-Locations have been\
- disabled until further notice.
+Hard coded locations available for the time being offered from social services provided in the SF area.
+Once events become more readily available, work will resume to offer locations via API calls.

 <!--
 ## Changes to Technology